purvimisal/purvimisal/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a software engineer who is passionate about writing code that can have an impact and solve real problems.
 My areas of interest include Backend engineering, Full-stack development, Data Engineering, and Data Science.
-Some of the technologies I enjoy working with are Python, ReactJS and Data Science.
+Some of the technologies I enjoy working with are Python, OOP and Data Science.

 Starting out with Open Source Contribution through Hacktoberfest'2020 :blush: